Whyte's field goal earns Lions 33-30 victory over Tiger-Cats

 Adams put B.C. ahead 17-7 with a five-yard touchdown pass to Rhymes at 10:46.

 Mitchell hit Godwin II with a five-yard TD strike at 5:11 to cut B.C.'s lead to 10-7.
-It came after Woods put the Lions ahead 10-0 with his pick-six 22 seconds into the quarter, Mitchell's 10th interception of the season.
+It came after Woods recorded his pick-six 22 seconds into the quarter on Mitchell's 10th interception this season.

 Whyte opened the scoring with a 46-yard field goal at 11:58 of the first.